KrobsDev/fundr/README.md

 - Added the tiles for the echo
 - Added the Echo page
 - Added notification page
-- Created a tile to represent each notification
+- Created a tile to represent each notification (NotificationTile)

 ### Fixed